Configuration

 # Usage

-Using the Cytomine python client, you can import the datasets with the following command:
+Using the Python client in your locally cloned Cytomine directory, you can import the datasets with the following command:

 1